CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 ## Learning objectives

 - Define a terminal
-- Define a function
-- Define a function call
 - Describe the purpose of VSCode
 - Define the Node REPL
 - Define an expression